amine620/codingChallenge/README.md

 <br>
 the project is a simple store of products and categories with simple operation like delete add and view products
+<a href="http://159.65.25.101/" target="_blank"> is deployed now on digital ocean and is runing inside a docker environment </a>

 ## Installing / Getting started